tristanlatr/MassWappalyzer/README.md

 The generated Excel file will have 2 sheets.

-First sheet contains one column per technology seen and one row per analyzed website, additionnaly, a `"Urls"` and `"Last_Url"` column will aways be present.
+First sheet contains one column per technology seen and one row per analyzed website, additionnaly, a `"Url"`  column will aways be present.

 Second sheet contains one column per analyzed website and one row per seen technology.